Azure/enterprise-azure-policy-as-code/Docs/ci-cd-github-actions.md

 8. For role changes when the PR is approved again the same action runs - this time using the `Deploy-RolesPlan` for deployment.
 9. When complete the PR is closed and the branch containing the plan is deleted.

-!!! note
+> [!NOTE]
-    This is a sample method of deploying policy and role changes - feel free to modify it to suit your environment and contribute to this project if you want to share an update.
+> This is a sample method of deploying policy and role changes - feel free to modify it to suit your environment and contribute to this project if you want to share an update.

 ### Setup in GitHub -- Legacy